chickenspaceprogram/chickenspaceprogram/README.md

 Most of the stuff here is licensed under the MIT License, so you're free to use it in whatever way you want as long as I am credited.

 If you know me in-person, you probably know me as Timothy Boose.
 Please continue referring to me by that name for now.
-I'll probably come out to you at some point in the next couple months; please call me Athena from that point forward.
+I'll probably come out to you at some point in the next couple months; please call me Athena and do not call me Timothy from that point forward.

 pfp: Image of the Omega Nebula (Messier 17), taken using the [Skynet Robotic Telescope Network](https://skynet.unc.edu/).